Attaras/Graduation-Project/README.md

-# EMG Controlled Prosthetic Robot Leg
+# EMG Controlled Prosthetic Limb

 A robotic leg that reads muscle signals and actuates accordingly, it figures out the required angle using a trained neural network.